An Easter Surprise

 Easter Surprise Cookies (See below sermon)

 Now that everyone has one, you may eat your cookie.
 (You may wish to join the children in eating a cookie.)
 Yum, Yum!
 That was good, wasn't it?
-Who can guess why they were called Easter Surprise Cookies?
+Who can guess why they’re called Easter Surprise Cookies?
 (Let them guess.)
 That's right!
 They had a surprise in the middle, didn't they?
 There was a jelly bean baked into the middle of the cookie for a nice surprise.

 On the Sunday after Jesus was crucified, Mary Magdalene and another woman named Mary went to visit the tomb where Jesus had been buried.
 When they arrived, the stone that had covered the tomb had been rolled away, and an angel was sitting on it.
 The two women were shocked and a bit afraid.

 "Don't be afraid," the angel said to them.
-"I know you are looking for Jesus who was crucified.
-He is not here, he has risen, just as he said he would.
-Come, see the place were he lay.
-Then go quickly and tell his disciples."
+"I know you are looking for Jesus (Kids say, “He is risen!”) who was crucified.
+He is not here, He has risen, just as He said He would.
+Come, see the place where He lay.
+Then go quickly and tell His disciples."

 Now, that is what I call a real Easter Surprise.
-They went to see Jesus in the tomb, but he was not there.
+They went to see Jesus (Kids say, “He is risen!”) in the tomb, but He was not there.
 He was risen!
 That is why when we see our friends on Easter we greet them by saying, "He is risen!" and our friends reply, "He is risen indeed!"

-Heavenly Father, how we thank you for this glorious celebration of the resurrection of Jesus, our Lord.
+Dear God, we thank You for this glorious celebration of the resurrection of our Lord Jesus (Kids say, “He is risen!”).
 We are not surprised that the tomb was empty.
-He has risen just as he said he would.
-In his name we pray.
+He has risen just as He said He would.
+In His name we pray.
 Amen.

 Easter Surprise Cookies

 2/3 cup sugar

 1 cup Butter, softened

 1 large Egg

 1/2 teaspoon salt

 1 teaspoon vanilla

 2 1/4 cups all-purpose flour

 48 jelly beans

 1 1/2 cups powdered sugar

 5 to 6 teaspoons milk

 1 1/3 cups sweetened flaked coconut

 Food coloring, if desired

 Preheat oven to 350 degrees.

 Combine all cookie ingredients except flour and jelly beans in bowl.
 Beat at medium speed, scraping bowl often, until well mixed.
 Stir in flour until well mixed.

 Shape rounded teaspoons of dough into 1-inch balls.
 Place 1 jelly bean in center of each ball making sure candy is covered with dough.
 Place cookies 2 inches apart onto ungreased cookie sheets.
 Bake 15-18 minutes or until edges are lightly browned.
 Cool completely.

 Combine powdered sugar and enough milk for desired glazing consistency in bowl; stir until smooth.
 Tint coconut with food color, if desired.
 Dip tops of cookies in glaze; sprinkle with coconut.